harshadjs/pin/README.md

 * `Pin` allows you to execute saved commands with custom arguments.

+* `Pin` allows you to tag and search saved commands.

 * `Pin` allows you to export commands to [cl1p.net](http://cl1p.net) for easy sharing with others or with your own devices.